liux120/ECE202_WASM/README.md

     **There are some Hello-World tutorials:**

     Running a [funcition](https://medium.com/@dai_shi/my-first-webassembly-trial-with-node-js-only-a9281641e9ed) on Raspberry Pi which is written in .WAT and compiled into .WASM with "npx wat2wasm".

+    Run WASM with a [html code](https://medium.com/@BenedekGagyi/the-simplest-way-to-get-started-with-webassembly-1f92f6f90d24) gives the way to run WASM in browser.

 Related work summary.
 [Wiki](https://github.com/liux120/ECE202_WASM/wiki/Related-Work-Review)